EmmaHolden/weather-app/README.md

 1.)
 Clone the repo to your local machine

 2.)
-Run npm install to install dependencies
+Run `npm install` to install dependencies

 3.)
 Go to [OpenWeatherMap](https://openweathermap.org/) and create a free account.

 4.)
 In your dashboard, go to the API Keys section and create your key.
 Copy this.

 5.)
-In the repo, create a file named `.env` at the root folder.
+In the repo, create a file named `.env.local` at the root folder.
 Copy over:

-VITE_APP_OPENWEATHER_API_KEY = ""
+`VITE_APP_OPENWEATHER_API_KEY = ""`

-And inside the "" paste your API key.
+And inside the `""` paste your API key.

 6.)
-Type npm run dev into the terminal to start running the app.
+Type `npm run dev` into the terminal to start running the app.

 ## About the app

+You can try out my weather app at [https://weather-5umyhl6sx-emma-holdens-projects.vercel.app/](https://weather-5umyhl6sx-emma-holdens-projects.vercel.app/)

 ### Design